 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the size of the company or organisation you work for

 the demand for the job.

 The starting salary for electrical engineers at graduate entry is usually around £20,000 to £30,000 a year.
 Senior engineers can earn between £35,000 and £45,000 and lead engineers can earn £60,000 or more a year.

-- You would normally need a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in a subject such as electrical and electronic engineering.
+You would normally need an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in a subject such as electrical and electronic engineering.

-- Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in a relevant engineering discipline.
+Studying for a Foundation Apprenticeship (SCQF Level 6) while in fifth and sixth year at school could give you entry to an HND or degree in a relevant engineering discipline.
 Entry requirements vary between colleges, but you usually require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.

 Electrical engineers work for a very wide range of employers, including electricity companies, manufacturing firms, the transport, chemical, construction, telecommunications and renewable energy industries.
 The Ministry of Defence, the armed forces and central and local government also have opportunities.